mattshade/impulse/wp-content/plugins/advanced-ads/readme.txt

 = 1.8.5 =

-* optimizaed Wizard – fewer steps and less clutter
+* optimized Wizard – fewer steps and less clutter
 * added more options to the placement box after a new ad is saved
 * load dashboard widget using AJAX
 * show a warning in Ad Health if an ad contains HTTPS, but the site is using HTTP